 Kanako Akagi (Kana) started to join in the tour alone when she was 6 years old.
 Experienced studied abroad and graduated from high school in the United States.
 After graduated from Shiga University Faculty of Economics, she had experienced “business full course”, such as being an office worker, working at her father’s company and starting her own business with her husband.
 Became the first certified instructor in Asia area for the “Marriage Program” of “The 7 Habits of Highly Effective People(by Stephen R. Covey)”, such as the best seller of over 30 million copies worldwide.
 Co-authored with her husband “Marriage Premium-How to live a Marriage Promising Successful Work-” is a long seller of 20,000 copies in Japan.
 After pregnancy, she started an online school to give family time the highest priority.
 Currently, the number of online video students exceeds 20,000 and has spread to 45 countries around the world.
 She entered Kyoto University Graduate School of Management in her 40s and also became a member of the Kyoto University Design School.
 She founded and became a representative of the Kyoto University International Entrepreneurship Club as a result of giving advice for Kyoto University students in the graduate school self-study room.
 Through opportunities for multinational members to collaborate, she supports global entrepreneurship and research related to various entrepreneurial styles that are not confined to lPO, in order to realize the lifestyles that individuals want.
 Her master’s thesis was awarded “Creative Award” such as one of the top 3 best pieces of research in Kyoto University Graduate School of Management, Service and Hospitality course.
 The latest book “Live Family> Work: Family Priority First than Work” (Softbank Creative), written while studying at GSM is now on sale with great reviews.
 After graduating from graduate school, she started online community “Heroine Power” as a place where women can express themselves freely as a designer of life.
 Women from various positions such as office workers, housewives, and entrepreneurs participate as members now and support each other while creating a new network.
 She is also a mother of an elementary school son.

-Ricardo Martinez is a MBA graduate from Kyoto University, for which he earned a scholarship from the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).
-Having also a Systems Engineer degree, he transitioned from working a full-time job as a software engineer to engaging directly with customers as an independent contractor.
+Ricardo Martinez is an MBA graduate from Kyoto University.
+Having also a Systems Engineering degree, he transitioned from working a full-time job as a software engineer to engaging directly with customers as a business technology consultant.
 His professional experience includes the development and commercialization of cloud-based software platforms for small and medium enterprises (SMEs) in the retail industry.
 Currently, he combines his practical experience in both software engineering and business management to provide a broad range of specialized IT consulting services to corporate customers from diverse industries in Colombia, including digital business strategy, custom-made software and implementation of Point of Sale systems.
 His current areas of professional interest are practical business applications of AI and Machine Learning and startup ecosystems.
 He is also serving as a Business Development advisor for early stage startups in Japan.

 Professor, Graduate School of Management, Kyoto University